 The Economic Crime (Transparency and Enforcement) Act 2022 requires overseas entities who buy, sell or transfer property or land in the UK to be on the Register of Overseas Entities.
 This register is held by Companies House and came into being on 1 August 2022.
 Such entities are also required to disclose their beneficial owners.
 As with PSCs, these include individuals who hold more than 25 per cent of shares or voting rights in the entity and have the right to appoint or remove the majority of its directors or otherwise exercise significant influence or control.
+The Economic Crime and Corporate Transparency Act 2023 has introduced further changes to Companies House aimed at improving transparency, including an identity verification procedure and greater transparency requirements in respect of the information that must be provided by companies regarding their shareholders.

-Disclosure of violations or irregularities

-To what extent must companies disclose violations of anti-bribery laws or associated accounting irregularities?
+Disclosure of violations or irregularities To what extent must companies disclose violations of anti-bribery laws or associated accounting irregularities?